What is CRM?

 - Sales Opportunities

-As a field, CRM defines the guidelines for interaction between companies and customers.
+CRM defines the guidelines for interaction between companies and customers as a field.
 Also, it provides the necessary organization and tracking tools required.
-These tools help a company to: – Procure leads

 - Cultivate leads